emirrtopaloglu/emirrtopaloglu/README.md

 Hi 👋 My name is Emir
 =====================

-Software Developer
+Frontend & Mobile Developer
 ------------------

-I've been learning to code for 3 years, after graduating from university.
-I started with HTML, CSS and JS.
-I developed WordPress themes using PHP.
-I am currently interested in with mobile application development.
-I have a mobile app published on Play Store that I developed with Java & Kotlin.
-I am currently learning React & React Native.
+I have been interested in software development for 3 years.
+I started with HTML, CSS, and JS.
+I developed WordPress themes and plugins using PHP.
+I am interested in frontend and mobile app development.
+I develop web applications with React and mobile applications with React Native.
+I also have an application published on the Play Store developed with Java and Kotlin.

 * 🌍  I'm based in Turkey
 * ✉  You can contact me at [emirrttopaloglu@gmail.com](mailto:emirrttopaloglu@gmail.com)